Phineas05/TwitchEmotes/README.md

 ### Developer Mode Extension

-When installed this way, a warning prompt will be displayed every time Chrome is launched, suggesting that extensions running in developer mode should be disabled.
+When installed this way, a warning prompt will be displayed every time Chrome is launched, stating that extensions running in developer mode should be disabled.

 1. Click "Clone or download" and select "[Download ZIP](https://github.com/Phineas05/TwitchEmotes/archive/master.zip)"
 2. Extract the folder contained in the ZIP file